-That's why we aim to help you understand credit as well as work with you to clean your history.
+That's why we aim to help you understand credit.
 We believe better knowledge and understanding of the process will guard you against future issues relating to your credit file.

 Part of our mission at Credit Saint is to educate as many people as we can about credit.
 When it comes to credit, what you don't know CAN hurt you, so learn as much as you can.
 If your questions are not answered on this page, call one of our specialists.
 They will be happy to handle any questions you might have.